 Good build quality

-This vaporizer is a great gateway into vaporizers, its build quality is nice, it’s reliable and makes a great workhorse.
-If you are a heavy user you may find it doesn’t have the heaviest vapour production out there and therefore the session-time runs up to get the same effect.
+This vaporizer is a great gateway into vaporizers.
+Its build quality is nice, it’s reliable and makes for a great workhorse.
+If you are a heavy user, you may find it doesn’t have the heaviest vapour production out there and therefore the session-time runs up to get the same effect.

 "I’m looking to upgrade but don’t want to spend too much"

-This user has tried or maybe has a beginner vaporizer, maybe a g-pen or viva.
-They liked their old vaporizer but it’s a little outdated and lacking in oomph.
+This user has tried or maybe has a beginner vaporizer, such as a G-Pen or Viva.
+They liked their old vaporizer, but it’s a little outdated and lacking in “oomph”.